San Francisco SFO Airport Terminal Map

-British Airways Executive Club at Boarding Area A, Level 3, between gates 4 & 6;
+British Airways Terraces Lounge (also for Korean Air) at Boarding Area A, Level 3, between gates 4 & 6.

-Cathay Pacific for First & Business Class at Boarding Area A, level 4, post-security.
+Cathay Pacific First & Business Class Lounge, at Boarding Area A, level 4

 China Airlines Dynasty Lounge (also for Asiana) at Boarding Area A, level 4

-Emirates at Boarding Area A, between Gates A3-A5.
-EVA Airlines Evergreen Lounge at North, level 3;
+Emirates Lounge at Boarding Area A, between Gates A3-A5.

-United Airlines Red Carpet Club at North, level 4 (post-security entrance on level 3);
+United Airlines Red Carpet Club* at Boarding Area G, level 4.

-Boarding area B (gates 20-39 ) serves AirTran, Alaska, Southwest & US Airways airlines.
+Boarding area B (gates 20-39 ) is currently served by AirTran, Alaska, Southwest & US Airways airlines.
 It offers Information counters, hotel boards, and access to the International Main Hall and to Boarding Area C.

 The USO Lounge, accessed via elevators behind Delta's ticket counter, on the Mezzanine Level is open 24/7, tel.
 650.821.7613.